anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

 I initially set the bike up tubeless.
 Setup went smoother than expected.
 Coming from 23c tires at 105 PSI, running 32c gravel tires at 40 PSI felt incredible.

-The downside was maintenance.
-I don't ride this bike year-round.
+The downside was additional maintenance.
 When the sealant is left sitting, it pools, clumps, and dries out at the bottom of the tire.
 This throws off the wheel balance.
-Cleaning it out before storage fixes the issue, but that's way more babysitting than I want.
+Cleaning it out before storage fixes the issue, but that's way more hassle than I want.

 I've since switched to RideNow TPU tubes.

-## Chain Wax
+## Chain wax

 Chain waxing promises a clean, grime-free drivetrain.
 Since I was starting with a drivetrain that already had a few hundred kilometers on it, it was necessary to strip out old oil and contamination before waxing.
 The chain and cassette both fit in my 2L ultrasonic cleaner.
 The jockey wheels on the rear derailleur use press-fit bearings, and I wasn't prepared to replace them, so I cleaned those by hand instead of putting them in the ultrasonic cleaner.